hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 accepted
 - `versions` - A list of different purchase order versions
 - `created_at` - When the document was created in seconds since January 1, 1970
+- `workflow_type` - Indicates the workflow the purchase order belongs to

 ```protobuf
 message PurchaseOrder {